Our strawberries June 2015 |

 You can still eat them, just eat them soon.
 I like to bring two strainers when I harvest to sort through the eat soon ones (dying green leaves on top pf the fruit and any bruised or imperfect ones), and the fresh green leaves on top strawberries.
 That way I don't need to sort them out and I'm more likely to use the ones that will likely go bad first.
 This tip has helped me pick the best strawberries in the grocery store too!

-Strawberries do not ripen off the vine so don't pick them before they are fully ripe
+ripen off the vine so don't pick them before they are fully ripe.

-So pick strawberries when they are fully red, wait if they have any no ripe spots.
+pick strawberries when they are fully red, wait if they have any no ripe

 I like to eat a few as you harvest to get a feel for how different stages of ripeness taste